Meet Our Team

 Carole loves to spend her spare time with her husband and visiting with family across the country.
 Carole also competes in tournament-level bridge, and has achieved the rank of Ruby Life Master.

 James is a former Paths to Empowerment (P2E) Instructor that worked at MassHire in Worcester for over two years.
 Born and raised in Springfield Massachusetts, he moved to Central Massachusetts five years ago where he continued his work as a case manager for youth and families before joining the MassHire team.
-James also pastors a church in Roxbury, MA where he has been serving for the past 7 years.
+James is a CCAR Recovery Coach and pastors a church in Roxbury, MA where he has been serving for the past 7 years.

 Fun fact, James was recently on the hit television show “Married at first Sight” as an officiant.
 He has been married to his beautiful wife since 2020 and currently resides in Shrewsbury.
 His hobbies include all things Tech, and playing the drums, bass guitar, and keyboards.